AbhishekGhosh/Nginx-PHP5-FPM-Restart-Fix-on-Ubuntu/README.md

 Change the ownership of the file to none or activate UNIX Wheel Group [see my details on wheel group - https://thecustomizewindows.com/2014/03/what-is-wheel-group-in-unix-unix-like-os/ ], otherwise on `dist-upgrade`, it can get replaced.

+### Wiki

+We are trying to create a small wiki.
+You can help us to edit the wiki [here](https://github.com/AbhishekGhosh/Nginx-PHP5-FPM-Restart-Fix-on-Ubuntu/wiki).

+### Others

 My website will not load on Windozzz XP + IE ver 1 to 6, ver 8.
 Use a modern OS and browser.
 It is HSTS Preload listed.
+If you use HHVM with PHP5-FPM fallback, it will not hamper.